 OPERATING BUDGET

 4.1 Annual Operating Budget.
-Unless this Agreement is terminated, by December 31 of each calendar year during the term of this Agreement (or as soon as reasonably possible), Operator shall prepare and submit to EOTT for its consideration an itemized operating budget setting forth the estimated expenditures for the Facilities for the next calendar year, determined on a quarter to quarter basis, reduced to a month-to-month basis for cash flow purposes, at a level to be agreed between the Parties.
-Such proposed operating budget shall then be approved by EOTT no later than forty-five (45) days after receipt thereof, with such revisions thereto as it deems appropriate.
+Unless this Agreement is terminated, by December 31, 2000 for the calendar year 2001 and on or before September 1 of each calendar year thereafter during the term of this Agreement (or as soon as reasonably possible), Operator shall prepare and submit to EOTT for its consideration an itemized operating budget setting forth the estimated expenditures for the Facilities for the next calendar year, determined on a quarter to quarter basis, reduced to a month-to-month basis for cash flow purposes, at a level to be agreed between the Parties.
+Such proposed operating budget shall then be approved by EOTT no later than thirty (30) days after receipt thereof, with such revisions thereto as it deems appropriate.
+In the event Operator proposes an Operating Budget expenditure which Operator deems necessary for the safe and prudent operation of the Facilities, and EOTT does not agree to approve such expenditure, Operator shall have the option to give EOTT not less than ninety (90) days' notice of termination of the Agreement.
 From time to time, and as often as necessary, Operator shall notify EOTT of any correction, addition or modification of the operating budget deemed necessary by Operator.
 Any correction, addition or modification of the operating budget must be approved by EOTT.
 When approved by EOTT, Operator shall in good faith use all reasonable efforts to implement such operating budget.
 For purposes of this Agreement, the most current operating budget prepared by Operator and approved by EOTT shall be referred to herein as the "Operating Budget".
 The form of the Operating Budget shall be established by Operator and approved by EOTT.
 Operator and EOTT will agree to the Operating Budget to be effective for the period between the Effective Date and December 31, 2000 as soon as reasonably possible.

 ARTICLE 5